Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Introduction

-In the previous models the fitness of an individual is completely determined by its type.
-However, in many biological situations the strength of selection fluctuates in time, for example due to environmental changes.
-The influence of random fluctuations in selection intensities on the growth of populations has been the object of extensive research in the past (see e.g.\cite{G72,KL74,KL74b,KL75,Bu87, BG02, SJV10}) and it is currently experiencing renewed interest (see e.g. \cite{BCM19,CSW19, BEK19, ChK19, GJP18, GPS19}).
-In this paper, we consider extensions of the Moran model and the Wright--Fisher diffusion with mutation and selection covering the special scenario where the selective advantage of fit individuals is accentuated by exceptional environmental conditions (e.g. extreme temperatures, precipitation, humidity variation, abundance of resources, etc.).
+In many biological situations the strength of selection fluctuates in time.
+The influence of random fluctuations in selection intensities on the growth of populations has been the object of extensive research in the past (see e.g.\cite{G72,KL74,KL74b,KL75,Bu87, BG02, SJV10}), and it is currently experiencing renewed interest (see e.g. \cite{BCM19,CSW19, BEK19, ChK19, GJP18, GPS19}).
+A concrete example is given in \cite{PM14}, where different antibiotic treatment strategies against a bacterial population are compared.
+There it is proved that a constant administration of antibiotics is not optimal, and that the best treatment strategies depend on the length of treatment.
+In this paper, we consider the scenario where the selective advantage of fit individuals is accentuated by exceptional environmental conditions (e.g. extreme temperatures, precipitation, humidity variation, abundance of resources, etc.).
+As an example, consider a population consisting of fit and unfit individuals which is subject to catastrophes.
+Assume that only fit individuals are resistant to the catastrophes.
+Hence, shortly after a catastrophe the population may drop below its carrying capacity and subsequently grow quickly.
+Since fit individuals have a reproductive advantage, it is likely that their relative frequency will grow fast after a catastrophe.
+One may also think of a population consisting of individuals that are specialized to high temperatures, as well as wild-type individuals accustomed, but not specialized to them.
+The environment is characterized by moderately high temperatures, present most of the time, and short periods of extreme heat.
+It is then likely that specialized individuals have a (slight) reproductive advantage under moderate temperatures, and a more prominent advantage at extreme temperatures.